mbentley/docker-omada-controller/README.md

   * 4.x to 5.x - `/usr/bin/java -server -Xms128m -Xmx1024m -XX:MaxHeapFreeRatio=60 -XX:MinHeapFreeRatio=30 -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/opt/tplink/EAPController/logs/java_heapdump.hprof -Djava.awt.headless=true -cp /opt/tplink/EAPController/lib/*::/opt/tplink/EAPController/properties: com.tplink.smb.omada.starter.OmadaLinuxMain`

 It should be noted that users of 3.x who wish to upgrade to 4.x must perform [specific upgrade steps](#upgrading-to-41-from-3210-or-below) to prevent data loss!

+### Notes for `armv7l`

+* **Base Image for `armv7l`** - All `armv7l` images are based on Ubuntu 16.04 due to the lack of packaging for mongodb in newer Ubuntu releases.
+Ubuntu 16.04 is end of general support so security patches aren't regularly being released.
+I would highly recommend not using the `armv7l` images unless you have no other alternative and accept the security risk.
+If you are running a Raspberry Pi, I might suggest looking into running an `arm64` based operating system if your system supports it (the [Raspberry Pi 3 and above do](https://www.raspberrypi.com/news/raspberry-pi-os-64-bit/))
+* **Low Resource Systems** - Systems such as Raspberry Pis may not have sufficient memory to run with the default memory settings of this image.
+If you system only has 1 GB of RAM, I would highly recommend adjusting the Xmx arguments by overriding the `CMD` [as seen in this issue here](https://github.com/mbentley/docker-omada-controller/issues/198#issuecomment-1100485810) to prevent the container from being OOM killed by the OS.